Most notices have a 30-day deadline — act fast

 About Section 143(1) Notice in Bengaluru Rural

-Section 143(1) Notice is essentially a specialised legal-cum-accounting service designed to protect taxpayers from adverse outcomes when the Income Tax Department initiates any kind of communication or proceeding.
-The Department's communications come in many forms — intimations, notices, summons, show-cause letters, and orders — each governed by a different section and each requiring a different kind of response.
-For taxpayers in Bengaluru Rural, who operate in a city known for Bengaluru fringe district — Kempegowda airport, aerospace SEZ, floriculture, real estate, the volume and type of notices reflect the local economic profile: businesses face notices on books-of-accounts scrutiny, professionals get queried on expense claims, salaried individuals see notices on capital gains and high-value transactions, and traders see queries on share trading profits and F&O losses.
-Our service covers all of these.
-Specifically, we handle: replies to Section 143(1) intimations (refund denial or demand creation due to processing differences), Section 143(2) scrutiny notices (questionnaire-based detailed examination), Section 142(1) information call notices, Section 148 notices for reassessment of escaped income, Section 156 demand notices, Section 245 refund-adjustment intimations, Section 271/270A penalty notices, Section 133(6) information-seeking notices to third parties, defective return notices under Section 139(9), rectification applications under Section 154, and faceless assessment scheme communications.
+Section 143(1) Notice is a specialised legal-cum-accounting service designed to protect taxpayers from adverse outcomes when the Income Tax Department initiates any kind of communication or proceeding.
+For taxpayers in Bengaluru Rural, known for Bengaluru fringe district — Kempegowda airport, aerospace SEZ, floriculture, real estate, the volume and type of notices reflect the local economic profile: businesses face notices on books-of-accounts scrutiny, professionals get queried on expense claims, salaried individuals see notices on capital gains and high-value transactions.
+Our service covers all of these — Section 143(1) intimations, Section 143(2) scrutiny notices, Section 142(1) information calls, Section 148 reassessment notices, Section 156 demand notices, Section 245 refund-adjustment intimations, Section 271/270A penalty notices, Section 133(6) third-party notices, Section 139(9) defective return notices, Section 154 rectification applications, and faceless assessment communications.
 In each case, the response is tailored to the specific section, the underlying facts, and the most defensible legal position.
-Engagement is documented through a clear letter of engagement specifying scope, fees, and timeline.
-Typical fees for Section 143(1) Notice in Bengaluru Rural fall in the range of ₹2,500 – ₹8,000, with a timeframe of 7–15 days. easevalue advisors has been delivering this service to Bengaluru Rural clients for over 15 years, with 500+ notices handled and 99+% positive outcomes.
-Importantly, we maintain confidentiality — your tax matters are handled by a small, named team, not passed around to junior staff.
+Typical fees for Section 143(1) Notice in Bengaluru Rural fall in the range of ₹2,500 – ₹8,000, with a timeframe of 7–15 days. easevalue advisors has handled 500+ notices with 99+% positive outcomes over 15 years.

 Why Bengaluru Rural Taxpayers